ARIES-Embedded/buildroot-aries/board/msmp1evk/readme.md

 6. The system will start, with the console on the UART.

-7. You can login into `root` without password.

-Note: the U-Boot environment is stored behind the `fip` partition in the SDcard/eMMC.
+7. The U-Boot environment is stored behind the `fip` partition in the SDcard/eMMC.
 Therefore you need to re-set the MAC address of the Ethernet interface once at the U-Boot prompt:

     => setenv ethaddr c0:e5:4e:bc:18:6b
     => saveenv

+8. You can login into `root` without password.

+9. The Linux device-tree used at boot is defined in `extlinux.conf`:

+       # cat /boot/extlinux/extlinux.conf
+       label stm32mp157a-msmp1evk-buildroot
+         kernel /boot/zImage
+         devicetree /boot/stm32mp157a-msmp1evk.dtb
+       #  devicetree /boot/stm32mp157a-msmp1evk-rgb-panel.dtb
+         append root=/dev/mmcblk0p4 rootwait

+   If you have an RGP panel attached, please modify that file using `devicetree /boot/stm32mp157a-msmp1evk-rgb-panel.dtb`.

 Create a bootable eMMC